Mbed-TLS/TF-PSA-Crypto/README.md

   traces and origin tracking.
 - `Check`.
 This activates the compiler warnings that depend on optimization and treats all warnings as errors.
+- `TSan`.
+This instruments the code with ThreadSanitizer to detect data races and other threading-related concurrency issues at runtime.
+- `TSanDbg`.
+Same as TSan but slower, with debug information, better stack traces and origin tracking.

 Switching build modes in CMake is simple.
 For debug mode, enter at the command
 line: